-Please aim to give an honest reflection based on what is already known about the impact of your project.
+Please aim to give an honest reflection based on what's already known about the impact of your project.

 You'll be asked to select either high, medium or low to indicate how confident you are that your activity will lead to change.
-You'll then be asked to fill out a free text box providing an explanation for why you gave the rating that you did.
+You'll then be asked to fill out a free text box providing an explanation for why you gave the rating that you did [max 500 words].
+Please include a link/reference to any supporting evidence cited - please avoid links to videos or multimedia, as we will not be able to assess these as part of the application.

-16. If you would like to include any supporting information and / or publicly available evaluations of your project please include this here along with a link/reference.
+40. If you would like to include any supporting information and / or publicly available evaluations of your project, please include this here along with a link/reference.